-- Freshness and storage restrictions – The company produces natural dairy products which means it can only store these products for a certain length of time and there are also limitations on the quantities it can store while maintaining freshness.
+- Freshness and storage restrictions – The company produces natural dairy products, which means it can only store these products for a certain length of time.
+There are also limitations on the quantities it can store while maintaining freshness.

 - Pack size and production planning – The dairy company can produce as many small bottles per hour as it can large bottles, though it uses fewer raw ingredients for the smaller pack sizes.

 - Preventing cross-contamination – After certain products have been produced, they need to shut down the production line and cleanse it before producing a different product.
 The company has to take into account the time needed to change products.

 - Risk of undocumented knowledge – – A single employee had taken care of all the forecasting work for over 15 years.
 None of his expertise had been written down or transferred to anyone else.
 This company risked losing all of this precious knowledge and expertise if he was absent for long periods or left the company.

 - We looked at the existing demand forecasting to see where to integrate AI.

 - We identified the data sources we could extract, including past sales orders and shipping and price lists.
 We then looked at how to feed this data into the model.